 Perhaps one of the reasons I love it so much is because I value people engaged in virtuous activity.
 If I can help them optimize the virtue of their time expenditure, I am greatly satisfied.
 Without accurate economic and financial analysis – people are consigned to waste.
-And lost time is never found again.
+And as Benjamin Franklin said, lost time is never found again.
 The Davos Clique and dirigiste politicians don’t really care about wasting our time, and consequently our lives, so long as their agenda is served.

 In the first article of this series, I showed my Engineering Economy textbook.
 I still use it from time to time.
 I also use newer books such as CIO Best Practices for managing labor.
 In the second article of this series, I showed a mug my father bought me for Christmas during my junior year.

-It was a common to speak of rocket science as the most complicated knowledge.
+It was common to speak of rocket science as the most complicated knowledge.
 If something very simple became a point of contention, people would say, “it’s not rocket science.”
 The smartest people in Iran and North Korea are still trying to figure that one out – poor Nuclear Nadal.
-So my father thought it was amusing that his son was studying rocket science from a guy who worked on the first shuttle for NASA.
+So my father thought it was amusing that his son was studying rocket science from a professor who worked on the first shuttle for NASA.

-I did well in the class, but I did get the product rule in N2 wrong like everyone else, the first time.
+I did well in the class, but I did neglect the product rule in N2 like everyone else, the first time.
 We’re used to calculating force presuming that the object remains the same mass as it moves through space.
 We did those calculations a thousand times.
 But a rocket burns fuel so quickly that its change in mass over change in time is incredibly significant.
 Fallacious assumptions are sometimes accepted by the brightest and most knowledgeable people, even in their own field of practice.